brisbanemakerspace/bms-wiki/tools/woodworking/bandsaw.md

 # Introduction
 > Our bandsaw is loud, messy, and dangerous.
 It can only be used by a staff member on site.
 {.is-warning}

+A bandsaw is a toothed steel blade passed over two band wheels.
+It cuts material held between the wheels.
+The material may be wood, plastic, metal or meat.
+Bandsaws are set up in different ways for different materials

 ![beltsander.png](/woodworking/ferrex_hbs20_bandsaw.png =x300)